Work that requires Building Control Approval

 - removal of a chimney breast

-- installing cavity wall insulation
+- installing cavity wall, roof, or floor insulation

 - drylining walls or lining walls/ceilings with sheeting or boarding